stefanludlow/EvenniaNotepadPlusPlus/README.md

 This file requies Notepad++ to be installed

 ##Installation Instructions
+1. Download the included file and open Notepad++
-1. Select "Language"
+2. Select "Language"
-2. Select "Define Your Language"
+3. Select "Define Your Language"
-3. Select "Import"
+4. Select "Import"
-4. Select the xml file included in this repository
+5. Select the xml file included in this repository
-5. Profit!
+6. Profit!